ponticelli/blog-posts/02-async/post.md

 mentioned before, Node.js, with many varieties of `EventEmitters` and `streams`.

-Events are a useful synchronous or asynchronous communciation mechanism, but they do not inherently help to solve the problem of the sequencing of async calls.
+Events are a useful synchronous or asynchronous communication mechanism, but they do not inherently help to solve the problem of the sequencing of async calls.
 You can however use other techniques to help with this, like you can with callbacks.